Protection of hill crops

 - VL White grub Beetle Trap-1, an efficient and eco-friendly light based insect trap is found very effective in attracting and trapping Scarabaeid beetles.
 Beetles were trapped from second fortnight of May to September with a peak period of July.
 Anomala dimidiata is the predominant species followed by Holotrichia longipennis and H. seticollis.

-- A bacterium, Bacillus cereus strain WGPSB2 and Brevibacterium frigoritolerans HSB 15 are found effective against white grubs and thus mass multiplied, formulated in talc and used in white grub management.
+- The microbial pathogens associated with diseased white grubs have been isolated and tested against white grubs.
+A bacterium, Bacillus cereus strain WGPSB2 is found very effective against white grubs and thus mass multiplied, formulated in talc and used in white grub management.
 It is recommended to mix the talc based bacterial formulation in farmyard manure and subsequently in the fields.